ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+toasting himself against the chimney,
+and aparently plunged into profound
+meditation.
+Finding upon inquiry that he
+belonged to the 9th Illinois, one of tho
+most gallautly behaved and heavy losing
+regiraonts at the Fort Donnelson battlo,
 and part of which was abroad, 1 began to
 interrogate him on the subject.
 His
 philosophy was somuoh in the